AviTrader sponsorship ad

 In simple terms, the label ‘Accountable Manager’ is frequently used to describe that individual in an organisation who has been designated as the person responsible to a Regulatory Authority in respect of the functions which are subject to regulation, and carried out by an aircraft operator, an air navigation service provider, an aircraft maintenance and repair organisation (MRO) or an airport operator.
 That person should normally have corporate authority to ensure that all operational activities can be financed and carried out to the standard required by the appropriate Regulator(s).

-However, the role of an Accountable Manager is complex and involves wearing many different ‘hats'.
-Unlike a or a CISO whose areas of expertise are restricted to finance or (internet) security, an Accountable Manager has to have a comprehensive working knowledge of most of an organisation, e.g., an MRO operator.
+However, the role of an Accountable Manager is complex and involves wearing many different ‘hats’.
+Unlike a CFO or a CISO whose areas of expertise are restricted to finance or (internet) security, an Accountable Manager has to have a comprehensive working knowledge of most of an organisation, e.g., an MRO operator.

 The role of an Accountable Manager in greater detail

 In the aircraft MRO industry, the role of an Accountable Manager is critical to ensuring regulatory compliance, operational efficiency, and safety across all maintenance activities.
-This person will most likely be a senior executive, often a director or general manager, who bears ultimate responsibility for the organisation's adherence to regulations and standards.
+This person will most likely be a senior executive, often a director or general manager, who bears ultimate responsibility for the organisation’s adherence to aviation regulations and standards.

 Key areas of focus for an Accountable Manager in the MRO field include:

-• Regulatory Compliance and Certification – The Accountable Manager ensures that the MRO organisation complies with all regulatory requirements set by aviation authorities, such as the Federal Aviation Administration (FAA), European Union Aviation Safety Agency (), or Civil Aviation Authority (CAA).
+• Regulatory Compliance and Certification – The Accountable Manager ensures that the MRO organisation complies with all regulatory requirements set by aviation authorities, such as the Federal Aviation Administration (FAA), European Union Aviation Safety Agency (EASA), or Civil Aviation Authority (CAA).
 They are responsible for overseeing the process of certification and renewal, making sure the MRO operation is qualified and approved to conduct aircraft maintenance, repair, and overhaul.

 • Safety Management System (SMS) Oversight – The Accountable Manager is ultimately responsible for the MTO organisation’s Safety Management System, which is a structured approach to managing safety risks and promoting a safety-first culture.
 Responsibilities include setting up protocols to identify, report, and address safety hazards, while also fostering an environment where employees are encouraged to participate actively in safety practices.